JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 |`compilerOpts`|Options to pass to the compiler by the cinterop tool.|
 |`includeDirs`|Directories to look for headers.|

-For more information on Kotlin interop with C libraries, see [CInterop support](building-mpp-with-gradle.html#cinterop-support).
+Learn more how to [configure interop with native languages](mpp-configure-compilations.html#configure-interop-with-native-languages).

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>